 Being able to stay healthy in later life is a crucial issue for all of us.
 At the Great Western Hospital NHS Foundation Trust we are improving care and supporting older people to look after their own health, particularly people with multiple long term conditions, including frailty.

-Click below to hear more about the elderly care initiatives that have taken place at the Great Western Hospitals NHS Foundation Trust and to hear about the new projects we are working on and fundraising for:
+Click below to hear more about the elderly care initiatives that we are working on and fundraising for:

 Our Orchard and Forest Wards in the Swindon Intermediate Care Centre organise activities for patients to help improve loneliness and isolation.
 Activities include exercise classes, bingo, crafting and a breakfast club.
 They would like to continue to do these activities but would like donations of items to make the sessions more fun and interactive.
 If you are able to donate any of the following items the centre would love them:

 - Magnetic darts

 - Large dominoes